• Loading stock data...

 Kalshi was separately hit with a proposed class action filed in New York in November that claims thousands of users were deceived into losing money.
 Platforms including Kalshi and Robinhood have argued in court that their event contracts fall under federal oversight by the Commodity Futures Trading Commission (CFTC), preempting state gambling laws.
 In total, there are more than a dozen lawsuits winding through the system, both in state and federal court.
 There have been some early decisions—like the judge in Nevada ruling the state’s gambling regulator can seek to stop Kalshi from offering sports event contracts in the state—although none of the cases are close to concluding.

 Despite unanswered questions about the legality of prediction markets—especially in states like California, Texas, and Georgia, which don’t allow any form of sports betting—some major agreements between platforms and leagues and news organizations have helped bolster the industry’s legitimacy.
-Kalshi and Polymarket are both official partners of the NHL, and Polymarket has a deal with the UFC.
+Kalshi and Polymarket are both official partners of the NHL, and Polymarket has a deal with UFC.
 Kalshi has deals with CNN and CNBC, and Google intends to integrate data from both Kalshi and Polymarket.

 Pushback From Leagues

 But the platforms still have work to do.
 Many other marquee players—including the NFL, NCAA, NBA, and MLB—have yet to come on board.
-NCAA President Charlie Baker recently said the current state of prediction markets is not only not sustainable, but potentially “catastrophic.”
+NCAA president Charlie Baker recently said the current state of prediction markets is not only not sustainable, but potentially “catastrophic.”
 The NFL and NBA have each expressed concerns about the lack of regulation and potential harm to integrity of games, and MLB over the summer sent a memo to players directly prohibiting them from engaging with baseball event contracts.

 As leagues continue to grapple with the rise of prediction markets, state attorneys general are weighing whether victories against one platform might set precedents for others.
 The platforms themselves continue to expand aggressively, betting on inevitability—the operator of the New York Stock Exchange agreed in October to pour up to $2 billion into Polymarket, while Kalshi in early December announced $1 billion in new funding.
 Although Polymarket and Kalshi each insist they aren’t running gambling platforms—but are instead building something bigger with society-altering implications—sports are a primary driver of business for both.
-Polymarket’s U.S. relaunch started with just sports event contracts, and sports accounts for an overwhelming percentage of Kalshi’s volume (it hit $331 million in trading volume this past Sunday, a new record).
+Polymarket’s U.S. relaunch started with just sports event contracts, and sports accounts for an overwhelming percentage of Kalshi’s volume (it hit $331 million in trading volume in December, a new record).

 Melinda Roth, a professor at Washington and Lee University School of Law, says she’s “old enough to remember when trading cost money.”
 She points to a time before app-based trading existed, when personal investing was primarily done on platforms like Schwab, Fidelity, and Merrill Lynch.